E-invoicing obligation – laws and regulations

 How do companies create the conditions for exchanging e-invoices?

-In order to comply with the e-invoice obligation, you as a company must create the conditions yourself.
-As a first step, companies need a valid VAT identification number and the invoice recipient’s byer reference (Leitweg-ID).
-If these numbers are part of the e-invoice, the sender and recipient can be clearly identified.
+In order to comply with the e-invoice obligation, you as a company must create the preconditions under your own responsibility.
+As a first step, companies need a valid VAT identification number and as unique electronic address (in accordance with the EAS).
+These details clearly identify the sender and recipient.

 In the second step, you need suitable software to: